SNIA/Swordfish-API-Emulator/README.md

 Username:  Administrator <br>
 Password: Password

 - The emulator supports both Basic Authentication as well as Sessions.
+For an overview of how to use sessions, see the "Redfish Schools Sessions" video here: https://www.youtube.com/watch?v=qpVvKX_bkVQ

 ### Operational Notes